Capital Investment Initiative (CII)

 Applications and associated documents must be submitted via email and include the following:

-To be a valid application, a completed Business Application form AND the Project Cost sheet must be submitted together by 6:00PM on the Call Close date to GA-CapitalInvestment@enterprise-ireland.com.
+To be a valid application, a completed Application (including all of the documentation listed above) must be submitted together to GA-CapitalInvestment@enterprise-ireland.com.
 Clients should note that this is not a secured e-mail transmission.

 Receipt of the application will be acknowledged by Grant Applications (GA) within 3 days.
 If after this period you have not received acknowledgement then you should contact GA by e-mail: GA-CapitalInvestment@enterprise-ireland.com